• Skip to primary navigation

 Creamy Salmon Pasta

-This creamy salmon pasta comes together in 30 minutes!
-It's comforting, delicious, creamy and perfect for weeknights.
-Made with roasted salmon, spinach, tomatoes, and a creamy parmesan sauce.
+This creamy salmon pasta comes together in just 30 minutes!
+It's comforting and perfect for weeknights.
+The creamy parmesan sauce is incredibly easy to make, and it's all tossed with flavorful roasted salmon, jammy oven roasted tomatoes, and spinach.

 Course Main Course